praveennair28/search-flights/README.md

-This application helps to search the flights
+This application helps to search the flights <br />

-Features provided are,
+Features provided are, <br />
-Can select origin and destination and search.
+Can select origin and destination and search.<br />
-It will show all the available flights and status as per the API response.
+It will show all the available flights and status as per the API response.<br />
-Show the loading indicator while searching.
+Show the loading indicator while searching.<br />
-Created reusable components.
+Created reusable components.<br />
-Added validations.
+Added validations.<br />
-Show the messages in case of any failure.
+Show the messages in case of any failure.<br />
-Created unit tests using Karma.
+Created unit tests using Karma.<br />

-Application is hosted in github and running as https://praveennair28.github.io/search-flights/
+Application is hosted in github and running as https://praveennair28.github.io/search-flights/ <br />

-But there is a CORS issue with flight-status? endpoint due to which search functionality is not working in the above deployed site.
+But there is a CORS issue with /flight-status endpoint due to which search functionality is not working in the above deployed site.
 I have fixed this locally by adding a proxy config, but the proxy config fix is not solving the CORS issue in the github deployed site.

-Please note the below points:
+Please note the below points:<br />
-If you are downloading the code, please checkout from the master branch only.
+If you are downloading the code, please checkout from the master branch only.<br />
-When running in local, please do run as http://localhost:4200/  (Service urls are hardcoded as localhost to fix the CORS issue with the provided  flight-status? endpoint)
+When running in local, please do run as http://localhost:4200/  (Service urls are hardcoded as localhost to fix the CORS issue with the provided  /flight-status endpoint)<br />
 When https://praveennair28.github.io/search-flights/  is opened, you can see that the application name is repeated in the Url.
 This happened due to some deployment error and due to this reloading the page will not work.
-If re-loading, then remove the repeated application name from url as below
+If re-loading, then remove the repeated application name from url as below<br />
+When data not available for the departure/arrival time it is displayed as '---" <br />
+When data not available for the departure/arrival date it is displayed as 'NA" <br />